ncatlab/nlab-content/pages/1094.md

 * [[Alex Heller]], K. A. Rowe, _On the category of sheaves_ , Amer.
 J. Math.
 84, 1962, 205-216.

 * Barr, Grillet and Van Osdol, _Exact categories and categories of sheaves_ , Lecture Notes in Math., Vol. 236, Springer, Berlin, 1971

+* Friedrich Ulmer, _On the existence and exactness of the associated sheaf functor_, J. Pure Appl.
+Algebra 3, 1971, 295-306

 * [[Alexander Rosenberg]], _Almost quotient categories, sheaves and localizations_ , 181 p.
 Seminar on supermanifolds 25, University of Stockholm, D. Leites editor, 1988 (in Russian; partial remake in English exists)